-Jeff Phelps is in his fifth year as an assistant coach with the Golden Gophers.
+Jeff Phelps is in his sixth year as an assistant coach with the Golden Gophers.
 He coaches the defensive line.

 In 2013, Phelps coached a defensive line that was anchored by first team All-Big Ten honoree and AP third-team All-American Ra'Shede Hageman.
 The Minneapolis native notched 38 tackles, 13 tackles-for-loss, two sacks, one interception, eight pass breakups and one fumble recovery.

-Cockran also flourished under Phelps' direction in 2013.
-Cockran had 30 tackles, 10 of which were for a loss, and led Minnesota with 7.5 sacks.
+Cockran also had 30 tackles, 10 of which were for a loss, and led Minnesota with 7.5 sacks.
 He led the Big Ten with four forced fumbles (tied for 13th in the nation) and was also named second-team All-Big Ten by the media.